 - Push the teeth of the comb (teeth should face forward) towards the hair line, down into the hair, gripping the hair as you go.

 - To remove, slide the teeth of the comb/hat backwards.
 Repeat steps a few times before your event.

-Tip – adding some hairspray on the area where the comb will sit, will really grip the hat in place.
+Tip – add some hairspray where the comb sits in the hair.
+This helps grip your hat in place.

 - FACEMASK SIZING

 A well fitted mask will be more comfortable and effective.
 Please take a moment to measure your face before ordering.

 Using a flexible tape measure, please follow the guide below.
 (If you don’t have this, use a piece of string or strip of paper held against your face, then measure flat with a ruler).